Stabilizer Rigidity in Irreducible Group Actions: Introduction

-The conclusions of Theorem~\ref{thm:product-irs-rigidity} and Corollary~\ref{thm:rigidity} can be strengthened when more constraints are imposed on $G$.
-In particular, we consider the following notions: An lcsc group is said to be {\em just non-compact} if every closed normal subgroup is co-compact.
-An lcsc group is said to be {\em just non-amenable} if every closed normal subgroup is co-amenable.
-Note that if a group is just non-compact or simple then it is also just non-amenable.
+The conclusions of Theorems~\ref{thm:product-irs-rigidity} and~\ref{thm:lie-irs-rigidity} can be strengthened when more constraints are imposed on $G$.
+In particular, we consider the following notion: An lcsc group is said to be {\em just non-amenable} if every closed normal subgroup is co-amenable.
+Note that if a group is simple or just non-compact then it is also just non-amenable.

-\begin{corollary} Let $G=G_1 \times G_2$ be an lcsc group, let both $G_1$ and $G_2$ be just non-amenable.
-Then every irreducible IRS is either co-amenable in $G$ or equal to a normal subgroup. \end{corollary}

-In the following corollaries we show that when one of the factors has property (T), then all IRSs are either co-finite or equal to a normal subgroup.
-In fact, co-finite IRSs admit some more structure: any ergodic co-finite IRS is supported on a single orbit $\{H^g\}_{g\in G}$, for some co-finite $H \le G$ (see Corollary~\ref{cor:tame}).